najnesnaj/pinetime-zephyr/docs/samples/mgmt/smp_svr/README.md

-Now that the SMP server is running on your board and you are able to communicate with it using `mcumgr`, you might want to test what is commonly called "OTA DFU", or Over-The-Air Device Firmware Upgrade.
+Now that the SMP server is running on your board and you are able to communicate with it using `mcumgr`, you might want to test what is commonly called “OTA DFU”, or Over-The-Air Device Firmware Upgrade.

 To do this, build a second sample (following the steps below) to verify it is sent over the air and properly flashed into slot-1, and then